Skip to content

 First launch

-Denote will open to the Home screen.
-From here you can create a new project or open the sample project.
+After this one-time approval, Denote launches normally from then on.
+It will open to the Home screen, where you can create a new project or open an existing one.

 What gets created on disk